ovh/docs/pages/cloud/vps/starting_with_a_vps/guide.en-gb.md

 > [!warning]
 >
+> While OVH provides you with the devices, the responsibility rests solely in your hands.
+Keep in mind that OVH is an IAAS (Infrastructure As A Service), then you are the only one who can access your server(s), as you are administrators.
+For this reason, you are the only responsible for your service’s software and security.
-> OVH is providing you with machines that you will be responsible for.
-We have no access to these machines, and therefore cannot manage them.
-You are responsible for your own software and security management.
-This guide is designed to assist you in common tasks as much as possible.
-However, we recommend that you call upon a specialised service provider if you experience any issues or doubts when it comes to managing, using or securing your server.
+This guide is designed to help you with the most common tasks.
+However, we recommend contacting a specialized service provider if you experience any difficulties or have any doubts about managing, using and securing a server.
 You can find more information in the “Go further” section of this guide.
 >